'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 Gunmen unleashed a torrent of bullets in a crowded block early Sunday in Minneapolis’ Uptown area, killing one person and wounding 11 others in one of the city’s most violent shootings in recent memory.

-Police said the 11 survivors were scattered at area hospitals with “various severity levels of injuries.”
-The victim who died was a man, they said.
-All of the victims were adults.
+The gunfire sent terrified bar patrons and revelers in the area, newly crowded on what for many establishments was the first weekend open after weeks of COVID-19 closings, diving for cover, unsure of what was unfolding.
+Bystanders and police officers rushed to help the wounded and to get people to safety.

-Late Sunday morning, Police Chief Medaria Arradondo called the mayhem “tragic and senseless violence.”
+The victim who died was a man, police said.
+The 11 survivors, all adults, were scattered at area hospitals with “various severity levels of injuries,” police said.

-Arradondo said he’s been in touch with FBI officials in the Twin Cities, who will be assisting his department in the effort to thwart the surge in gunfire around the city.
-He added that help from state agencies is also needed.
+Police Chief Medaria Arradondo called the mayhem “tragic and senseless violence” and said the FBI and state agencies will assist his department as it deals with the recent surge in shootings around the city.

-“We have seen unfortunately in the past several months an uptick in violent crime in Minneapolis, and we are certainly doing our best to address that,” the chief said.
+“We have seen unfortunately in the past several months an uptick in violent crime in Minneapolis, and we are certainly doing our best to address that,” the chief said at a news conference.
 “This is going to take more than just the Minneapolis Police Department.

 “The numbers we are seeing are truly ... a public health crisis.”

-Arradondo said “we absolutely do have several leads” on suspects who may have been behind the gunfire, but no arrests have been announced of midday Sunday.
-He said Sunday morning’s violence had no connection to the May 25 death of George Floyd while in police custody.
+Arradondo said “we absolutely do have several leads” on suspects, but no arrests had been announced by Sunday afternoon.
+The police chief also said the overnight violence had no connection to the May 25 death of George Floyd while in police custody.

-The chief said Mayor Jacob Frey is looking at the need to reimpose a curfew in hopes of keeping people safe on city streets.
-Curfews were used in the wake of Floyd’s death to help law enforcement respond to the violence during protests.
+Arradondo said Mayor Jacob Frey is looking at the need to reimpose a curfew in hopes of keeping people safe on city streets.
+Curfews were used in the wake of Floyd’s death.
 However, Arradondo put little weight on such a move having much success.

 “A curfew doesn’t stop an individual from wanting to place a gun in their hands and cause harm to community,” he said.